bigbio/pgatk/docs/pypgatk.rst

    $: python3.7 pypgatk -h
       Usage: pypgatk_cli.py [OPTIONS] COMMAND [ARGS]...

-      This is the main tool that give access to all commands and options provided by the pypgatk_cli
+      This is the main tool that gives access to all commands and options provided by the pypgatk_cli

       Options:
          -h, --help  Show this message and exit.